National Petrographic Service, Inc | Logo

 There's a high interest in its use as a forensic discipline in crime scene investigations.
 Palynology lab services can help uncover new information in an investigation or linking objects and persons.
 Forensic palynology can provide information about microscopic pollen and spores trapped in clothing or other items of interest and can be used to help resolve criminal and civil cases of homicide, terrorism, theft, rape, arson, illegal drugs, and more.
 For example, consider a homicide case investigating body disposal.
 Pollen samples found on an object could reveal information to a palynologist that's contradictory to a suspect's statements.
 As a result, palynology can add irrefutable scientific discipline to the criminal justice system.

 We provide high-quality services for the oil, gas and minerals industry, academia, archeologists, forensics, geologists, law enforcement, and government agencies.
 Our petrographic laboratory, petrographic services, and consulting services are state-of-the-art.
 We're committed to providing complete customer satisfaction to every client through quality work that meets the highest standards, rapid turnaround times, and competitive rates.
-So, if you have archaeological or geological materials that you need to be analyzed, or if you want to conduct biostratigraphy studies, call us at 713-661-1884 or email info@nationalpetrographic.com to discover how we can help you.
+So, if you have archaeological or geological materials that you need to be analyzed, or if you want to conduct biostratigraphy studies, call us at 713-661-1884 or email External link opens in new tab or windowinfo@nationalpetrographic.com to discover how we can help you.
 We'll walk you through our wide-ranging services.
 Our team is ready to help you with your most challenging project.